tuist/handbook/handbook/company/leadership.md

 This document contains information about the leadership team at Tuist (roles and people).

+> [!NOTE]
+> We are a small companies, so some roles might be held by the same person.
+Over time, we will update this document to reflect any changes in the leadership team.

 | Role | Description | Person |
 | ---- | ---- | ---- |
 | Chief Executive Officer (CEO) | The CEO is responsible for the overall vision and strategy of the company. | Pedro Piñera |